nasjonalmuseet/collection/metadata-json/README.md

 IIIF info.json: `https://ms01.nasjonalmuseet.no/iip/?iiif=/tif/59037.tif/info.json`

-Please note that around 10 000 images are still in copyright.
-The photo license for all other images is CC-BY-4.0.
+Please note that around 10 000 collection objects are still in copyright.
+The photo license for all other objects is CC-BY-4.0.

 ## Full object example (Edvard Munch, _Scream_)
 https://www.nasjonalmuseet.no/samlingen/objekt/NG.M.00939